microsoft/react-native-code-push/README.md

         @Override
         protected void onCreate(Bundle savedInstanceState) {
             ...
             // 3.
-Initialize CodePush with your deployment key and an instance of your MainActivity
+Initialize CodePush with your deployment key and an instance of your MainActivity.
             // You can also set the deployment key in code by assigning the key to the `[CodePushConfig current].deploymentKey` property.*
             CodePush codePush = new CodePush("d73bf5d8-4fbd-4e55-a837-accd328a21ba", this);
             ...
             mReactInstanceManager = ReactInstanceManager.builder()
                     .setApplication(getApplication())
                     ...
                     // 4.
-Let CodePush determine which location to load the most updated bundle from
+Let CodePush determine which location to load the most updated bundle from.
                     // If there is no updated bundle from CodePush, the location will be the assets
                     // folder with the name of the bundle passed in, e.g. index.android.bundle .setJSBundleFile(codePush.getBundleUrl("index.android.bundle"))

                     // 5.
-Expose the CodePush module to JavaScript .addPackage(codePush.getReactPackage())
+Expose the CodePush module to JavaScript.
+                    .addPackage(codePush.getReactPackage())
         }
     }